Hannalysis/100DaysOfCode/README.md

 I didn't have the best night's rest, so I started today with a pomodoro session practicing my javascript using a Codecademy module: Javascript Syntax Part 1: 64%

 After that, I started to work on populating a small scale instrument data set for my personal project, using google sheets.
-I was surprised how much information was tricky to colate, and I also had to mathmatically convert note names to MIDI numbers...
+I was surprised how much information was tricky to collate, and I also had to mathematically convert note names to MIDI numbers...
 until I realised I could create a reference table in a separate sheet, and utilise the vlookup formula to populate those numeral conversions for me:

      =VLOOKUP(H3, NoteMIDIconversion!$A$2:$B$129, 2, FALSE)